Freedom is a basic animal right just as it is for us

 In factory farming systems and sometimes in politics the right to freedom is ignored and swept under the carpet.

-In a civilized society that respects basic rights and tries to uphold them, some animals will still be eaten,
+In a civilized society that respects basic rights and tries to uphold them, some animals will still be eaten, but before death an animal will have a life that is worthy of it.

 For the government, this all means that it has the moral duty to abolish all factory farms and create a form of farming where freedom is the basis for the well-being of animals.